vuong-viet-hung/Face-Recognition-Attendance-System/README.md

 ## IV.
 Installation
 The project uses [Poetry](https://python-poetry.org/) as packages and environment manager.
 In order to install Poetry, follow the [installation guide](https://python-poetry.org/docs/#osx--linux--bashonwindows-install-instructions). \
-Run the flowing command inside the project directory.
+Run the flowing commands inside the project directory.

 ```
 poetry install